-Do you carry a large load over non-technical terrain into a basecamp and then complete one or more technical day climbs?
-When pursuing this strategy, climbers with very long approaches to routes that are near their technical limit might opt for a "big pack, little pack" strategy.
-This entails carrying everything to camp in a backpacking pack and then using a small climbing day pack for the send.
-"Big pack, little pack" means that you are always using the ideal pack for whatever your activity is.
-While this works well for picking off routes from a basecamp, it's a poor strategy if you have to carry a lot of stuff on the route (like lots of layers for a winter climb), or if you're planning to bivy.
-The other big downside is the additional weight.
-Backpacking packs are heavier than their alpine counterparts, and when you add in a small climbing day pack, your total weight could be 3 - 5 pounds more than if you carried one versatile pack.
-Carrying 3 - 5 fewer pounds of backpack weight alone could leave you with room for more cams, ice screws, chocolate, or just the pleasure of a lighter load!
+While this works well for picking off routes from a base camp, it's a poor strategy if you have to carry a lot of stuff on the route, like lots of layers or bivy gear.
+You're also adding weight.
+Backpacking packs are heavier than their alpine counterparts, and when you add in a small climbing day pack, your total weight could be 3 or 5 pounds more than if you carried one versatile pack.
+Instead, you could pack more cams, ice screws, chocolate, or just enjoy the pleasure of a lighter load!

-Let's first address this basic question: What makes a pack an "alpine climbing pack"?
+Let's first address this basic question: What makes a pack a mountaineering backpack?
 This is something all climbing manuals discuss, from Mark Houston and Kathy Cosley in their current text, Alpine Climbing: Techniques To Take You Higher, to Gaston Rebuffat in his 1954 classic Starlight And Storm.
-Rebuffat may have best summed up the underlying reason for the design of packs specific to alpine climbing and mountaineering, "Weight is the great enemy". a more massive pack makes you tire more quickly and disrupts your balance.
-That's not acceptable in an environment where your first line of defense against the mountain's hazards is your movement.
+Rebuffat may have best summed up the underlying reason for packs specific to alpine climbing and mountaineering, "Weight is the great enemy."
+Big packs wear you out and disrupt your balance, breathing, and movement economy.
+That's not acceptable in an environment where your first line of defense against the mountain's hazards is fast and efficient movement.

-Alpine climbing packs differ from backpacking packs or hiking day packs in that they are intended for use both hiking (on approach) and while climbing technical terrain—be it easy ridge scrambling, glacier travel, steep rock, or ice couloirs.
-Because of this they need to be lighter in weight, simpler in design, and lower profile.
+Alpine climbing packs are intended for both hiking (on the approach) and on technical terrain (climbing).
+So they need to be lightweight, simple in design, and low profile.
 Climbing takes precedence over hiking here.
-Alpine climbing packs should sacrifice hiking comfort and frame support for increased climbing performance.
-It's much better to wrestle with a beastly pack on the trail than on the climb.
+Mountaineering backpacks may sacrifice hiking comfort and frame support for increased climbing performance.
+It's usually preferable to wrestle with a beastly pack on the trail than on the climb.

-Alpine climbers and mountaineers trade the weight and complexity of stuff for the agility and freedom of skill and experience.
 Simple, lightweight gear demands that we use it intelligently.
-If you don't pack a mountaineering backpack carefully you'll never get all of your stuff in there and you'll end up carrying around empty space.
+If you don't pack a mountaineering backpack carefully, you'll never get all of your stuff in there, and you'll end up carrying around empty space.
 For a good lesson in how a top alpinist loads his backpack, watch this video of Steve House.
 Note that the rope, helmet, and crampons (without a separate case!) go inside the pack, negating the need for extra straps to attach them to the outside.